IzuchukwuE/MYProjects/README.md

 - Various parameters like precision, f1-score, recall, specificity, sensitivity, accuracy, and MSE are used for comparative analysis
 - The outcome of these parameters is compared between the different algorithms used to know which performed best
   # Result
--   Adaboost and Voting classifiers performed better than logistic regression, Decision Tree etc
+-   Adaboost and Voting classifiers performed better than RandomForest and Decision Tree
 # Conclusion
 - With MSE smaller than 0.0011, both training and testing datasets achieved more than 99 percent accuracy.
 - The end result proved that Adaboost and Voting classifiers showed improved accuracy than some other methods.